5 - Policies & Procedures Agreement

 Communication

-We also send a daily email every school day utilizing a software program called SchoolCues.
-You are asked to register for SchoolCues and download the app on your phone for accessible communication.
+We also send a daily email on school days using a software program called SchoolCues.
+Please register for SchoolCues and download the app on your phone for accessible communication.
 If you don't get your email, please let us know.
 Emails from parents are also encouraged as a means of communication.

 Conferences

 Parent-teacher conferences are held in the fall to address the child's social and emotional adjustment.
 A second conference will be held in late spring to address academic growth and your child's social and emotional growth.
-These conferences are listed on the school calendar; there are no classroom hours scheduled on these days, and they cannot be rescheduled for other days.
+These conferences are listed on the school calendar; no classroom hours are scheduled on these days, and they cannot be rescheduled to other days.
 Conferences are scheduled utilizing the School Cues app.
 The conference can be in person or virtual.

 Discipline